-On April 29, 2016, Augsburg College broke ground on its newest and largest academic building, the Norman and Evangeline Hagfors Center for Science, Business, and Religion.
+On April 29, 2016, Augsburg University broke ground on its newest and largest academic building, the Norman and Evangeline Hagfors Center for Science, Business, and Religion.

 The center is designed for learning experiences.
 Classrooms and labs are configurable to support experiential learning as well other teaching and learning formats.

 Casual learning spaces foster interdisciplinary and collaborative learning in common areas.

 Exterior spaces – the south lawn, east terraces, community gardens – create outdoor teaching environments and opportunities for community learning.

 The location for the Hagfors Center was strategically selected to open up the green space on campus.

 After the existing Science Hall is removed, Augsburg’s central green space will stretch from the rain garden near the Hagfors Center entrance, through the heart of campus — past Old Main, Christensen Center, and Memorial Hall — to Murphy Square and Edor Nelson Field anchoring the east side of campus.